Interested in Archery, want to learn more? Attend our Beginners course

 If you are interested in attending one of our courses please submit an online booking form below, or download the paper booking form and return to us using the details on the form.

 Your place on the course is only secured when payment has been received.
-Payment can be made by bank transfer to our account ‘Brixham Archers Ltd’, sort code 30-88-04 Account number 24113768 or by cheque to The Club Secretary, The Old Dairy, St Mary’s Road, Brixham TQ5 9QH
+Payment can be made by bank transfer to our account ‘Brixham Archers CIC’, sort code 30-88-04 Account number 24113768 or by cheque to The Club Secretary, The Old Dairy, St Mary’s Road, Brixham TQ5 9QH

 Please read the ‘Frequently asked’ questions below for further information.

 Our Beginners course is delivered over four sessions:

 - Know the means of ‘Fast’ and ‘Come Down’